ssettle3/Westside-SOG/README.md

 # Westside's Screen on the Green

+## App Description
-## Simple App for the cool people on Ellen Street
+Simple App for the cool people on Ellen Street to allow users to search, browse, recommend and vote on recommended movies to watch for our Screen on the Green events. :)

 ## Running Locally